This graph shows the strength of Earth's magnetic field over the past 800,000 years.

 Earth has a magnetic field.
 If you imagine a gigantic bar magnet inside of Earth, you'll have a pretty good idea what Earth's magnetic field is shaped like.
 Of course, Earth DOESN'T have a giant bar magnet...more

 Earth has a magnetic field with a north pole and a south pole.
-Earth's magnetic field is pretty much like the magnetic field around a bar magnet.
-Earth's North Magnetic Pole (NMP) is not in the same place...more
+Earth's magnetic field is pretty much (but not exactly) like the magnetic field around a bar magnet.
+Earth's North Magnetic Pole (NMP) is...more